 I am a physician with over two years of postgraduate training in Internal Medicine and a strong academic background in the biomedical sciences.
 My medical education and residency training provided extensive experience in physiology, pathophysiology, pharmacology, clinical reasoning, and evidence-based medicine.
-I hold a New York State limited medical license and have spent years mastering complex medical concepts and translating them into clear, understandable explanations for patients, students, and colleagues.
+I have spent years mastering complex medical concepts and translating them into clear, understandable explanations for patients, students, and colleagues.
 My foundation in biology, chemistry, and test-based learning allows me to tutor students in subjects ranging from high school science through pre-med coursework and medical board preparation.

 Throughout medical school and residency, I regularly taught medical students, interns, and peers in both one-on-one and small group settings.
 I have led case-based discussions, reviewed board-style questions, and helped students strengthen clinical reasoning and test-taking strategy.
 My approach focuses on breaking complex material into logical frameworks so students understand the “why” behind the concept, not just the memorized answer.
 I emphasize pattern recognition, high-yield concepts, and active recall techniques that improve long-term retention and exam performance.